andrejanowicz/metosi/README.md

 Metosi is single header C library covering basic features of <b>Me</b>ttler <b>To</b>ledos <b>SI</b>CS protocol.

-Metosi is easily implemented. see included hello_scale.ino example code on how to run metosi with ESP32-Arduino.
+See included hello_scale.ino example code on how to run metosi with ESP32-Arduino.

 Metosi is a private project and not affiliated with Mettler Toledo.
 Metosi is provided as is.